f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

   :align: center
   :scale: 70%

 It’s also a good idea to have the rSeries appliance send logs for the F5OS platform layer to an external syslog server.
 This can be configured in the **System Monitoring > Log Settings** screen.
 Here you can configure remote servers, the logging facility, and severity levels.
-You can also configure the logging subsystem level individually.
-The remote logging severity level will override the component logging levels if they are higher, but only for logs sent remotely.
-Local logging levels will follow however the component levels are configured here.

 .. image:: images/initial_setup_of_rseries_platform_layer/image5.png
   :align: center